 Initially, the design process was generated and outlined for the schedule, problem identification, project planning, and literature review phases.
 The team encountered a few technical problems with the literature review and was forced to reformat and clarify the content to demonstrate a solid understanding of AUV components and concepts.
-The extra time and effort allocated to the report extended the overall duration of the design process an extra four to five weeks past the expected completion date.
 However, using Microsoft Projects, the team collaboratively established an estimated timeline and Gantt Chart to meet the anticipated milestones and deliverables, as a well-planned and detailed schedule is key.
-While the team was unable to manufacture the components, assemble the AUV, or check the actual constraints of the finalized design as originally planned at the beginning of the semester, due to unavoidable circumstances, the Gantt Chart aided in monitoring the overall progression of the project, successfully serving as a guideline and checklist to help the team remain within the set timeframe.
+Additional components were added to the vehicle that was used from the previous 2017 competition such as two l